Determinantal Sieving: Abstract

 \section{Abstract}

 We introduce a new, remarkably powerful tool to the toolbox of algebraic FPT algorithms, \emph{determinantal sieving}.
-Given a polynomial $P(x_1,\ldots,x_n)$ over a field $\F$ of characteristic 2, on a set of variables $X=\{x_1,\ldots,x_n\}$, and a linear matroid $M=(X,\cI)$ over $\F$ of rank $k$, in $2^k$ evaluations of $P$ we can sieve for those terms in the monomial expansion of $P$ which are multilinear and whose support is a basis for $M$.
-The known tools of \emph{multilinear detection} and \emph{constrained multilinear detection} then correspond to the case where $M$ is a uniform matroid, respectively the truncation of a disjoint union of uniform matroids.
+Given evaluation access to a polynomial $P(x_1,\ldots,x_n)$ over a field $\F$ of characteristic 2, defined on the set of variables $X={x_1,\ldots,x_n}$, and a linear matroid $M=(X,\cI)$ over $\F$ of rank $k$, one can determine -- with $O^*(2^k)$ evaluations of $P$ (where $O^*$ suppresses factors polynomial in the input size) -- whether there exists a multilinear term in the monomial expansion of $P$ whose support forms a basis for $M$.
+The known tools of \emph{multilinear detection} and \emph{constrained multilinear detection} then correspond to the case where $M$ is a uniform matroid and the truncation of a disjoint union of uniform matroids, respectively.
 More generally, let the \emph{odd support} of a monomial $m$ be the set of variables which have odd degree in $m$.
-Using $2^k$ evaluations of $P$, we can sieve for those terms $m$ whose odd support spans $M$.
-Applying this framework to well-known efficiently computable polynomial families allows us to simplify, generalize and improve on a range of algebraic FPT algorithms, such as: \begin{itemize} \item Solving \textsc{$q$-Matroid Intersection} in time $O^*(2^{(q-2)k})$ and \textsc{$q$-Matroid Parity} in time $O^*(2^{qk})$, improving on $O^*(4^{qk})$ (Brand and Pratt, ICALP 2021) \item \textsc{$T$-Cycle}, \textsc{Colourful $(s,t)$-Path}, \textsc{Colourful $(S,T)$-Linkage} in undirected graphs, and the more general \textsc{Rank~$k$ $(S,T)$-Linkage} problem over so-called \emph{frameworks} (see Fomin et al., SODA 2023), all in $O^*(2^k)$ time, improving on $O^*(2^{k+|S|})$ respectively $O^*(2^{|S|+O(k^2 \log(k+|\F|))})$ \item Many instances of the \textsc{Diverse X} paradigm, finding a collection of $r$ solutions to a problem with a minimum mutual distance of $d$ in time $O^*(2^{r^2 d/2})$, improving solutions for \textsc{$k$-Distinct Branchings} from time $2^{O(k \log k)}$ to $O^*(2^k)$ (Bang-Jensen et al., ESA 2021), and for \textsc{Diverse Perfect Matchings} from $O^*(2^{2^{O(rd)}})$ to $O^*(2^{r^2d/2})$ (Fomin et al., STACS 2021) \end{itemize} For several other problems, such as \textsc{Set Cover}, \textsc{Steiner Tree}, \textsc{Graph Motif} and \textsc{Subgraph Isomorphism}, where the current algorithms are either believed to be optimal or are proving exceedingly difficult to improve, we show matroid-based generalisations at no increased cost to the running time.
-All matroids are assumed to be represented over a field of characteristic 2, and all algorithms use polynomial space.
-Over general fields, we achieve similar results at the cost of using exponential space by working over the \emph{exterior algebra}.
+Using $O^*(2^k)$ evaluations of $P$, we can sieve for those terms $m$ whose odd support spans $M$.
+Applying this framework to well-known efficiently computable polynomial families allows us to simplify, generalize and improve on a range of algebraic FPT algorithms, such as: \begin{itemize} \item Solving \textsc{$q$-Matroid Intersection} in time $O^*(2^{(q-2)k})$ and \textsc{$q$-Matroid Parity} in time $O^*(2^{qk})$, improving on $O^*(4^{qk})$ for matroids represented over general fields (Brand and Pratt, ICALP 2021) \item \textsc{Long $(s, t)$-Path} in $O^*(1.66^k)$ time, improving on $O^*(2^k)$ (Fomin et al., SODA 2023), as well as further results on paths and linkages in so-called \emph{frameworks}, including \textsc{Rank $k$ $(S,T)$-Linkage} in $O^*(2^k)$ time (improving on $O^*(2^{|S|+\Oh(k^2 \log (k+|\F|))})$ over general fields by Fomin et al.) \item Many instances of the \textsc{Diverse X} paradigm, finding a collection of $r$ solutions to a problem with a minimum mutual distance of $d$ in time $O^*(2^{r^2 d/2})$, improving solutions for \textsc{$k$-Distinct Branchings} from time $2^{O(k \log k)}$ to $O^*(2^k)$ (Bang-Jensen et al., ESA 2021), and for \textsc{Diverse Perfect Matchings} from $O^*(2^{2^{O(rd)}})$ to $O^*(2^{r^2d/2})$ (Fomin et al., STACS 2021) \end{itemize} For several other problems, such as \textsc{Set Cover}, \textsc{Steiner Tree}, \textsc{Graph Motif} and \textsc{Subgraph Isomorphism}, where the current algorithms are either believed to be optimal or are proving exceedingly difficult to improve, we show matroid-based generalisations at no increased cost to the running time.
+In the above, all matroids are assumed to be represented over fields of characteristic~2 and all algorithms use polynomial space.
+Over general fields, we achieve similar results when the polynomial is given as an arithmetic circuit.
+However, this comes at the cost of exponential space, as the approach relies on computations within the \emph{exterior algebra}.
 For a class of arithmetic circuits we call \emph{strongly monotone}, this is even achieved without any loss of running time.
-However, the \emph{odd support} sieving result appears to be specific to working over characteristic 2.
+However, the \emph{odd support} sieving result appears to be specific to working over characteristic~2.